nicolaiarocci/nicolaiarocci.com/content/post/how-to-remove-a-file-from-git-history.md

 control entirely, then you also want it cleaned from the reflog.
 That's when [`git filter-branch`][1] comes to the rescue.

-To be on the safe side, I fist cloned the repository to a test directory:
+To be on the safe side, I first cloned the repository to a test directory:

     $ git clone <REPOSITORY> test
     $ cd test